Switching time of spin-torque-driven magnetization in biaxial ferromagnets: Theory

 where $p, r$ represent Cartesian coordinates, $\delta_{p, r}$ is the Kronecker delta, and $\delta(t)$ is the Dirac delta.
 Assuming the macrospin to be in thermal equilibrium with the thermal bath and neglecting Joule heating, the diffusion coefficient

-where $k_{B}$ is the Boltzmann constant, $T$ is the temperature of the bath, and $\Delta_{0}$ measures the thermal stability of the macrospin~\citep{kani2017modeling} and is referred to as the barrier height of a uniaxial anisotropy magnet.
+where $k_{B}$ is the Boltzmann constant, $T$ is the temperature of the bath, and $\Delta_{0}$ is the barrier height of a uniaxial anisotropy magnet and measures the thermal stability of the macrospin.~\citep{kani2017modeling} Here, $\Delta_{0}$ is normalized to thermal energy $k_BT$.